A couple exploring a waterfall in southern Iceland.

 Flights to/from Iceland including tax and luggage.

-7 nights accommodation, including breakfast.
+7 nights at hotel, including breakfast.

 Rental car for 7 days inc. unlimited mileage and Collision Damage Waiver insurance (CDW) .